zamanmiraz/solidity-examples/official-solidity-example/README.md

 The migration script exports a function through the `module.exports` syntax, which takes a deployer object as a parameter.
 The deployer is responsible for deploying a specific contract (Ballot), as specified by the contract object (voting_contract).
 The constructor argument (proposalNames) must also be provided in the deployment, like so: "0x666f6f0000000000000000000000000000000000000000000000000000000000","0x6261720000000000000000000000000000000000000000000000000000000000".
+`truffle migrate` command deploy the contract to local `ganache` blockchain which is listening in `127.0.0.1:8545`.

+## Interact with Contract